 A huge aspect of the job is dealing with the unexpected.
 You might be doing routine equipment maintenance at the firehouse one minute and be called to an industrial fire the next.
 Once at an emergency scene, the plan of attack could be derailed by weather, the sudden instability of a building, or unpredictable actions by victims, bystanders or perpetrators.

-Whether on the fireground or off, firefighters need to remain calm, ask the important questions about the situation and be able to quickly switch from an expected course of action to an alternate solution.
+Whether in the foreground or off, firefighters need to remain calm, ask the important questions about the situation and be able to quickly switch from an expected course of action to an alternate solution.

 Easily transitioning to a different squad and setting new goals to excel there or planning alternate routes out of a rapidly burning building are two ways you can demonstrate adaptability skills on the job.

 This skill goes hand-in-hand with adaptability.
 Being willing to change your perspective and roll with the punches is the first step.
-Next is having the ability to recognise, analyse and overcome obstacles.
+Next is having the ability to recognize, analyse and overcome obstacles.

 Firefighters must learn to gather all pertinent information, inventory available resources, use logic to find a potential solution, and weigh the costs and benefits of each plan.
 You may need to find a substitution for malfunctioning equipment, figure out how to compensate for too much weight on an unstable staircase, or find a way through or around a blocked exit.
 The more knowledge, expertise and experience you have with all aspects of firefighting, the easier it will be for you to problem-solve in stressful situations.